beeware/rubicon-objc/docs/how-to/memory-management.rst

 Reference counting in Rubicon Objective-C
 -----------------------------------------

-You won't have to manage reference counts in Python, Rubicon Objective-C will do that work for you.
-It does so by tracking when you gain ownership of an object.
+In most cases, you won't have to manage reference counts in Python, Rubicon Objective-C will do that work for you.
+It does so by calling ``retain`` on an object when Rubicon creates a ``ObjCInstance`` for it on the Python side, and calling ``autorelease`` when the ``ObjCInstance`` is garbage collected in Python.
+Retaining the object ensures it is not deallocated while it is still referenced from Python and releasing it again on ``__del__`` ensures that we do not leak memory.
-This is the case when you create an Objective-C instance using a method whose name begins with ``alloc``, ``new``, ``copy``, or ``mutableCopy``.
-Rubicon Objective-C will then insert a ``release`` call when the Python variable that corresponds to the Objective-C instance is deallocated.

 An exception to this is when you manually ``retain`` an object.
-Rubicon Objective-C will not keep track of such retain calls and you will be responsible to insert appropriate ``release`` calls yourself.
+Rubicon Objective-C will not keep track of such retain calls and you will be responsible to insert appropriate ``release`` or ``autorelease`` calls yourself to prevent leaking memory.

 You will also need to pay attention to reference counting in case of **weak references**.
 In Objective-C, creating a **weak reference** means that the